 To the knowledge of UEX, the other experts mentioned in "15.1 Names of Experts", and the directors, officers, employees and partners, as applicable, of each of such experts beneficially own, at the date hereof, directly or indirectly, in the aggregate, less than one percent of the outstanding common shares of UEX.
-To the best of the Company's knowledge, no registered or beneficial interest, direct or indirect, in any securities or other property of the Company was held by each expert named in "15.1 Names of Experts", other than R. Sierd Eriks, when the particular expert's report was prepared, was received by such expert after the preparation of the report, or will be received by such expert.
+To the best of the Company's knowledge, no registered or beneficial interest, direct or indirect, in any securities or other property of the Company was held by each expert named in "15.1 Names of Experts", other than R. Sierd Eriks and C. Trevor Perkins, when the particular expert's report was prepared, was received by such expert after the preparation of the report, or will be received by such expert.

-R. Sierd Eriks, Steve Hasegawa and David Rhys, three of the authors of the 2013 Shea Creek Technical Report, and Christopher Hamel, P.Geo., co-author of the 2018 Christie Lake Technical Report, were not "independent" within the meaning of NI 43-101 at the time of preparation of each report.
+R. Sierd Eriks, Steve Hasegawa and David Rhys, three of the authors of the 2013 Shea Creek Technical Report; Christopher Hamel, P.Geo., co-author of the Christie Lake Technical Report, the West Bear Technical Report, and the Horseshoe-Raven Technical Report; Nathan Barsi, P.Geo, co-author of the West Bear Technical Report and Horseshoe-Raven Technical Report; and C. Trevor Perkins, P.Geo, co-author of the West Bear Technical Report, were not "independent" within the meaning of NI 43-101 at the time of preparation of each report.

-Steve Hasegawa is also one of the authors of the 2013 Shea Creek Technical Report.
+Steve Hasegawa is also one of the authors of the Shea Creek Technical Report.
 He was not "independent" within the meaning of NI 43-101 at the time of preparation, as he was previously a consultant to the Company.

-None of the aforementioned persons, nor any director, officer, employee or partner, as applicable, of the aforementioned companies or partnerships is currently expected to be elected, appointed or employed as a director, officer or employee of UEX or any of its associates or affiliates.
+None of the aforementioned persons, nor any director, officer, employee or partner, as applicable, of the aforementioned companies or partnerships is currently expected to be elected, appointed or employed as a director, officer or employee of UEX or any of its associates or affiliates, except for David Rhys who was appointed as an advisor to the Board effective June 11, 2020.